Home

 This occurred despite the fact that the project, the High Resolution Microwave Survey, was a thoroughly refereed program with support across the scientific spectrum and its budget was actually very modest.

-In the wake of this sad affair, non-governmental and amateur programs have arisen to continue the effort.
+In the wake of this sad affair, non-governmental and amateur programs arose to continue the effort.
 Most of the SETI efforts rely on public donations to fund at least some of what the NASA could have done.
 This included the Phoenix project that rose from the ashes of the NASA program.

-.In addition, several amateur groups have sprung up to carry out their own SETI programs.
+In addition, several amateur groups have sprung up to carry out their own SETI programs.
 As it is in astronomy, it is quite feasible for amateurs to make significant contributions in this area.
 The prime challenge of SETI is to monitor a vast number of channels in a vast number of directions.
 The more people that are looking, the better the chance of finding something.

 The conventional SETI technique is to use radio telescopes to monitor the water hole, i.e. the radio frequency range between the emissions of hydrogen (H) and hydroxyl (OH) where cosmic background noise and absorption in the atmosphere are both low.
 Also, since these emissions are common throughout the universe, it would be a logical range for other civilizations to choose to send out a signal.